divio/divio-cloud-docs/reference/docker-docker-compose.rst

      volumes:
       - ".:/app:rw"

-Some projects will have additional services (such as Celery for example) defined.
+Some applications will have additional services (such as Celery for example) defined.

 Let's look at the components of the file more closely.